chaoluond/quicktypeGPT/README.md

 In the following sections, training data collection, pretraining and inference will be discussed.

 # Training Data
-As I mentioned in the introduction, to train a small LLM we need to ensure it only focuses on a specific task.
-For **QuicktypeGPT**, it can help you to auto complete a reply based on a previous multi-turn conversation.
-Eventually, it will be integrated with keyword input to help you type quicker.
+As I mentioned in the introduction, to train a small LLM we need to ensure it only focuses on a small and specific task.
+For **QuicktypeGPT**, it is intended to help you to auto complete a reply based on a previous multi-turn conversation.
+Ideally, it will be integrated with keyword input method to help you type and reply quicker.

+Following the philosophy of **knowledge distillation**, I used ChatGPT 3.5 API to generate 30k two-person multi-turn conversations across 40+ common topics (e.g. travel, food, music, movie/TV, education, hobbies, family, sports, technology, books, etc.) Here we can also use other mature LLMs, for instance Llama 2 70B-chat or Google Gemini Ultra, to generate the conversations.
+Here is how I generated the train data: